 Standard operating procedures (SOPs) were in place for the services provided and those examined had been reviewed within the past two years.
 There was a complaints procedure in place and staff were all clear on the processes they should follow if they received a complaint.
 The pharmacy team gathered feedback on an annual basis using Community Pharmacy Patient Questionnaires (CPPQs).
+Staff demonstrated how they had acted on feedback regarding the use of some plastic bags in their dispensing process.
+Based on feedback, staff had sourced a plastic bag recycling facility in the pharmacy.

 A certificate of public liability and indemnity insurance was held electronically on the company's intranet and was valid and in date.
 Records of controlled drugs (CD) and patient returned controlled drugs were seen to be retained.
+The address that a CD was received from was not always included in the records examined.
+Controlled drug balances were checked weekly.
+Out of date and patient returned

-Out-of-date and patient returned CDs were appropriately labelled and separated from regular CD stock.
+CDs were appropriately labelled and separated from regular CD stock.